guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 # Introduction

-Today, a good way get your flight reimbursed when facing a major problem is to share your complaint through social medias.
+Today, a good way to get your flight reimbursed when facing a major problem is to share your complaint through social media.
 I was curious about several things :

-**1°)** Do people really use social medias to communicate with the airline companies?
+**1°)** Do people really use social media to communicate with the airline companies?
 <br>
 **2°)** What are the most frequent complaints?
 <br>